GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/Exercises/Coupling/Exercise-MBADS_System_Sizing.md

 ## 3. Design Inputs

-The design inputs are defined in a generic format, leaving the contributors the choice to use any modelling language and software to encode the data.
+The design inputs are defined in a generic format, without a specific modelling language and software, leaving the contributors to choose to use their preferred solutions to encode the data.

 ### *3.1.
 Requirements Development*

 - [ ] **Design Inputs:**
+  - 1 system context
   - 1..* system functions
-  - 1 system context
   - 1 system architecture
 - [ ] **Design Outputs:**